5.30.23 Jackson Park II, Chicago, IL

 House Wren

-This Grey Catbird was just coming back over and over again to this log.
+This Gray Catbird was just coming back over and over again to this log.

 It loved the termites.